-The practice's Training Principal and Human Resources Manager take joint responsibility for your training and will assist you with any problems.
-All trainees are assigned a mentor throughout their training contract.
+All trainees will report to the firm’s Training Principal and will be assigned a mentor throughout their training contract.
 The mentor will act as a point of contact and support for the trainee.

-We try to ensure that you spend six months in each of our four main areas (business services, property, private client services and dispute resolution) spread across our offices in Guildford, Woking and Godalming.
-You will be assigned to different partners to involve you with a wide variety of cases and clients.
+The two year Training Contract is divided in to four seats so that we ensure, where possible, that Trainees spend six months in each of our four main areas (business services, property, private client services and dispute resolution), working within our offices in Guildford and Woking.
+Our Trainee Solicitors will be assigned to different Supervising Partners who will provide exposure to a wide variety of cases and clients.

-Our training programme is highly personalised, to the extent that, in most departments, you will share an office with your supervising partner/solicitor.
-You will be given the opportunity to handle your own cases and particular matters from beginning to end, as soon as you and your supervisor feel that you are competent to do so and you are sufficiently confident of your own abilities.
+Our Trainee Solicitors will be given the opportunity to handle their own cases and particular matters from beginning to end, where possible and as soon as they and their Supervising Partner feel that they are competent to do so and that the Trainee Solicitor is sufficiently confident of their own abilities.

 As a member of Law South, Barlow Robbins LLP has access to accredited courses provided specifically to meet the needs of the member firms.
-You will attend the Professional Skills Course modules run by Law South with the cost met by Barlow Robbins LLP.
+All of our Trainee Solicitors will attend the Professional Skills Course modules run by Law South with the cost met by Barlow Robbins LLP.

 - What does Barlow Robbins LLP look for in Trainees?

-We seek to recruit high calibre graduates with at least 2:1 degree and with all 'A' levels at grades A/B in academic subjects, who are preferably, but not necessarily, law graduates.
-The practice looks for individuals who are articulate, ambitious, clear thinking, able to use their common sense, care about people, react positively to pressure and have preferably had commercial as well as legal work experience.
+We seek to recruit high calibre graduates with 'A' levels in academic subjects.
+At Barlow Robbins we look for individuals who are articulate, ambitious, clear thinking, able to use their common sense, care about people, react positively to pressure and have preferably had commercial as well as legal work experience.

 - Trainee Case Studies

 - Support for LPC

-The practice will make a £5000 contribution towards the cost of the LPC payable directly to the LPC provider, plus an interest free loan for the balance of the fees, repayable over the two years of the training contract.
+The firm will make a £5,000 contribution towards the cost of the LPC payable directly to the LPC provider, plus an interest free loan for the balance of the fees, repayable over the two years of the training contract.

 - The Future